Marilyn Monroe: More than a sex symbol | DW | 31.05.2021

 These adjectives weren't common parlance in 1950s Hollywood when actor Marilyn Monroe was alive.
 Yet, more often labeled "blond bombshell" or "sex symbol" instead of "forward thinker" or even "feminist," she had bucked some of the social mores of the mid-20th century, which still strikes a chord now.

-Monroe would have turned 95 years old today if she hadn't succumbed to a barbiturate overdose 59 years ago.
+Monroe would have turned 95 years old on June 1, 2021, if she hadn't succumbed to a barbiturate overdose 59 years ago.

 As her mother was struggling with mental health issues and her father's identity was unknown, the girl born Norma Jeane Mortenson grew up in foster homes, where she was sexually abused.
 Monroe's troubled private life has been thoroughly dissected over the decades: objectification, failed marriages, miscarriages and abortions, drug abuse, and rumored liaisons with film studio bigwigs, as well as the Kennedy brothers.